Nude fine art photography

 Both faces are obscured, one partially, the other entirely.
 This imparts a degree of anonymity and universality to the story, furthering the mythical quality.
 The combination of turquoise and sienna evoke a light, cheerful mood with a certain amount of charm.
 The painterly textures of this nude fine art photography implies a refined mood.

-Considerations: This image is a departure from A. K.’s primary style.
+This image is a departure from A. K.’s primary style.
 Throughout this artwork is a soft grainy/gritty effect.
 This effect is most pronounced in the corners.
+Daubs of coloration give the surface a painted appearance.
 These aspects can be examined prior to purchase by fully zooming in on each preview.